assaf/node-replay/README.md

 Replay.localhost "www.example.com"
 ```

-There may be hosts you don't care to record/replay: it doesn't matter if
+If you don't want requests going to specific server, you can add them to the
-requests to these hosts succeed or not, and you don't care to manage their
+drop list.
+For example, Google Analytics, where you don't care that the request
-recorded file.
-You can just add those to the ignore list:
+go through, and you don't want to record it.

 ```
-Replay.ignore "www.google-analytics.com", "airbrake.io"
+Replay.drop "www.google-analytics.com", "airbrake.io"
 ```

 Likewise, you can tell **node-reply** to allow network access to specific hosts: